 Restrictive physical intervention must be an act of last resort.
 Adopting good working practices involving non-restrictive and restrictive interventions is important.
-This means that person centred support and de-escalation strategies to avoid the incidents of restrictive physical intervention must always be used first.
+This means that pupil centred support and de-escalation strategies to avoid the incidents of restrictive physical intervention must always be used first.
 Details of intervention strategies are provided in guidance associated with these management standards.

-For everyone who presents challenges there needs to be individualised strategies for responding to risk behaviour - violence and aggression/self-injurious behaviour etc. Where appropriate the strategy may include directions for the use of restrictive physical intervention, including a personalised approach for the person.
-This must be documented in a behaviour support plan/ care plan/ on the person's records.
+For every pupil who presents challenges there needs to be individualised strategies for responding to risk behaviour - violence and aggression/self-injurious behaviour etc. Where appropriate the strategy may include directions for the use of restrictive physical intervention, including a personalised approach for the pupil.
+This must be documented in a behaviour support plan on the pupil's records.
 Plans that include restrictive physical interventions should also have a restraint reduction section that outlines how this will be achieved and measured.